Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

-In the vineyard, you can also see a real kazani, the cauldron used to distillate Crete’s famous raki.
+Walking around the vineyard, you can also spot a real kazani, the cauldron used to distillate Crete’s famous raki.

 The Gardens